crim-ca/stac-populator/README.md

 # obtain general help about exporting STAC catalogs to a directory on disk
 stac-populator export --help

+# obtain general help about updating STAC collections based on their items
+stac-populator update-collection --help
 ```

 ### CMIP6 extension: extra requirements